rafraanje-12build/prfraanje.github.io/posts/exp-function.rst

 .. title: The exponential function (exp)
 .. slug: exp-function
 .. date: 2020-12-20 16:49:18 UTC+01:00
-.. tags:
+.. tags: exponential, dynamics, quaternion, linear algebra
-.. category:
+.. category: math
 .. link:
-.. description:
+.. description: A discussion of various properties and applications of the exponential function including the application to coupled differential equations using the matrix exponential function.
 .. type: text
 .. has_math: true